andreas-grimm/GD-BASIC/doc/BASIC.md

     110 COUNT# = COUNT# - 1
     120 GOTO 50
     130 END

+Note: All BASIC implementations started following the Dartmouth format.
+Newer versions have moved to the format of the JASIC programming style.
+GD-BASIC is in the process to gain functional completeness and will not increase the JASIC functionality until the Dartmouth version is functional complete.

+##### Use of the Colon in the program line
+The Colon is used to have multiple BASIC commands in a single command line:

+    20 REM Colon Example
+    30 COUNT# = 5 : MULTIPLIER# = 2
+    40 COUNT# = COUNT# * MULTIPLIER

 ### Variables, Arrays, and Constants
 Basic is a strongly typed programming language, which means that type conversion can only be done using conversion functions.
 These functions